alercah/rado/design.md

    practice most existing randomizers treat things as distinct; failing to distinguish between, say, left and right items in a room would likely be seen by many as a regression in comparison.

+## Choice of Language

+Rust was chosen as the language to write Rado in because, although it is not the easiest language for newer developers, it was my (alercah's) newest language at the time, and its solid C FFI support, combined with WebAssembly under active development, offers a lot of opportunity to write one single library with interfaces in a number of other languages.
+By doing this (and, similarly, by choosing to design a DSL with an interpreter rather than just making a standard data structure in JSON or the like), it means that the work to interpret and perform the logic only needs to be done once.

+In the longer term, implementing queries against arbitrary logics will be extremely computationally intense; it's likely that the logics will at some point be accidentally Turing-complete with careful abuse of state (although realistically I'd prefer to keep them in, say, `PSPACE` if feasible).
+The logics will certainly be `NP`-hard at least, since they can include arbitrary logical expressions.
+As a result, efficient algorithms will be needed to analyze especially complex logics, making a high-performance language a boon.